vlsi/optimalopen/README.md

 ## Features

-- **High Load Factor**: Allows a load factor up to 0.95 for efficient memory utilization.
+- **High Load Factor**: Could/should work with a load factor up to 0.95, having good memory utilization.
 - **Lazy Deletion**: Employs tombstones for deletions, with periodic cleanup when tombstones exceed a defined threshold.
 - **Performance**: Demonstrates competitive performance compared to Java's standard `HashMap`.

-## Warning
+## Status and warning

-This is just an example implementation, it is not fully tested and will probably fail on edge cases.
+This is just an **example** implementation, it is not fully tested and will probably fail on edge cases.

-Use this in your projects at your own risk.
+Don't use in production code.

+I'm not following the paper to every detail, I'm trying to keep the code performant as well.
+There are quite a few tweaks to try and pieces of code to optimize left.

 ## Usage